YannMSFT/VID-Financial-Validation-App/README.md

 ## Development Notes

-This is a demonstration application.
-For production use:
+**⚠️ IMPORTANT: This is a demonstration application for testing purposes only.**

+**Security Considerations for Production Use:**
-- Implement proper database storage
+- Implement proper database storage with encryption
-- Add user authentication and sessions
+- Add comprehensive user authentication and authorization
+- Set up secure session management
+- Implement input validation and sanitization
-- Enhance error handling and logging
+- Add rate limiting and DDoS protection
-- Configure proper HTTPS endpoints
+- Configure proper HTTPS endpoints with valid certificates
-- Set up production-ready Verified ID tenant
+- Set up production-ready Microsoft Entra Verified ID tenant
+- Implement comprehensive logging and monitoring
+- Add error handling and graceful failure modes
+- Conduct security audits and penetration testing
-- Implement additional security measures
+- Implement proper backup and disaster recovery
+- Add compliance controls for financial regulations

+**Current Limitations:**
+- Uses in-memory storage (data is lost on restart)
+- Minimal error handling
+- No user authentication
+- Uses ngrok for development (not suitable for production)
+- No input validation on financial amounts
+- No audit logging
+- No encryption of sensitive data

 ## Testing